Biochemistry Program

 of fluorine chemical shifts in proteins.
 These shifts are sensitive to low

 concentrations of denaturant, to temperature and to pH.
-In collaboration
+A website for

 fluorine chemical shifts has been established at